Lucius Quinctius Cincinnatus: Life

-In the late 460s BC, Rome was fending off raids by the Aequi to their east and, beginning in 462 BC, the tribune G. Terentilius Harsa began pressing for codification of the Roman laws in order to establish a kind of constitution that would check the near-regal power of the patrician consuls.
+In the late 460s BC, Rome was fending off raids by the Aequi to their east.
+Beginning in 462 BC, the tribune G. Terentilius Harsa began pressing for codification of the Roman laws to establish a kind of constitution that would check the near-regal power of the patrician consuls.
 In the years that followed, he and the other plebeians were ignored, fended off, rejected on procedural grounds, and finally beaten and driven from the streets by gangs of patricians and their clients, supposedly including Cincinnatus's son Caeso.

 The violent resistance of the patricians prompted so much unrest that Appius Herdonius was able to seize the Capitoline Hill and hold it against the city with a gang of outlaws and rebel slaves (in Livy) or with an army of Sabines (in Dionysius).
 The consul Publius Valerius Poplicola was killed in its recovery in 460 BC and Cincinnatus, probably illegally, became the suffect ("replacement") consul for the remainder of the year.
 Cincinnatus was himself a violent opponent of the plebs' proposal, which made no progress during his administration.
 His son was supposedly driven from town and killed for his murder of a plebeian.
 Cincinnatus quit the city and retired to an estate he held to the west of the Tiber.

 Cincinnatus served as dictator, a king-like figure appointed by the Republic in times of extreme emergency, in 458 or 457 BC in order to lead reinforcements to the defense of the Roman army under the consul L. Minucius Esquilinus Augurinus at Mount Algidus.
 Many of the details of the story are now assumed to be spurious and some consider the entire military account fictional, believing its parallels with T. Quinctius Cincinnatus's 380 BC defeat of Praeneste and Fabius the Delayer's 217 BC rescue of M. Minucius Rufus from Hannibal too great for chance.
-Cincinnatus is recorded, having taken advantage of his position as dictator, to ignore the objections of the tribunes and to charge his son's accuser Marcus Volscius for perjury, driving him into exile.
+In one account, Cincinnatus took advantage of his position as dictator to hold a hearing, despite the objections of the tribunes, in which his son's accuser Marcus Volscius was charged with perjury, driving him into exile.